Trello vs. Monday.com: A feature-by-feature comparison

 • Seamless task management to create, assign, and manage tasks using distinct task views.

-• Built-in chat to have seamless and real-time one-on-one or group interactions, and share files.
-(Missing in both Trello and Monday.com
+• Built-in chat allows seamless and real-time one-on-one or group interactions and file sharing.
+(Missing in both Trello and Monday.com)

 • A highly intuitive and customizable user interface to help users plan, organize, and deliver projects seamlessly.